General Data Protection Regulation (GDPR) Privacy Statement of

 - The right to withdraw consent at any time where we have relied on consent as a legal basis for processing your data

-Where you have consented to the IRS Group processing your personal data/special data you have the right to withdraw that consent at any time by contacting the Legal & Compliance Manager (see contact information above).
+Where you have consented to the IRS Group processing your personal data/special data you have the right to withdraw that consent at any time by contacting the person stated at the top of this GDPR Privacy Statement.
 Please note that if you withdraw your consent to further processing that does not affect any processing done prior to the withdrawal of that consent, or which is done according to another legal basis.

 There may be circumstances where the IRS Group will still need to process your data for legal or official reasons.
 Where this is the case, we will tell you and we will restrict the data to only what is necessary for those specific reasons.